fabriciocarraro/AI_RAG_PDF_Search_in_multiple_documents_using_Gemma_2_2B_on_Colab/README.md

-# AI RAG - PDF Search in multiple documents on Colab
+# AI RAG - PDF Search in multiple documents using Gemma 2 2B on Colab

-This project demonstrates a pipeline for extracting, processing, and querying text data from PDF documents on Google Colab using natural language processing (NLP) techniques.
+This project demonstrates a pipeline for extracting, processing, and querying text data from PDF documents on Google Colab using natural language processing (NLP) techniques and Google's open-source model Gemma 2 2B.
 The system allows users to input a query, which is then answered based on the content of the PDFs.

 ## Features
 - PDF Text Extraction: Extracts text from PDFs using PyPDF2.